File under: Licensing , Music Industry

 Performing rights organizations (or PROs) such as the American Society of Composers, Authors, and Publishers (ASCAP), Broadcast Music Incorporated (BMI), and the Society of European Stage Authors and Composers (SESAC), are large companies that hold the performance rights for copyrighted musical works.
 “PROs collect royalties for songwriters when their works are performed publicly, such as played on television and AM/FM airwaves, through internet radio services like Pandora, at a club, inside a restaurant, or at a concert.”
 These organizations license public performance on a nonexclusive basis, using a complex weighting formula to distribute the fees to the respective rights holders.
 Individual licenses may be negotiated, or the license may be a blanket license.
 In the US, performing rights organizations commonly act through agents to monitor performances and prevent unauthorized usage, but you may also negotiate directly with the organization rather than going through an agent.

 Music covered under a prior agreement is termed pre-cleared music and may be distributed and legally used under specific circumstances.
 Master use licensing refers to the use of a piece of music as a soundtrack, lead-in, bumper, or background in a motion picture.
-Synchronization licensing relates to the synchronization of music to moving pictures as background in a movie, television show, video game, DVD, etc.
+Synchronization licensing relates to the synchronization of music to moving pictures as background in a movie, television show, video game, podcast, DVD, etc.